BigBigBai/TravelWebsite/White/white_demo/demo1/README.md

-# Insert text and gif demo
+# Display text and gif on HTML page